 Contrary to popular belief, media logic is not one single theory.
-Instead, it’s a collection of theories around how media works.
-One way to illustrate this is to consider three central aspects of media; production, distribution, and media use:
+Instead, it’s a collection of theories around how media works aside from the ideal idea of how it should work.
+One way to illustrate this discrepancy is to consider three central aspects of media; production, distribution, and media use:

-The analytic mind will quickly realise that media logic and journalism is at odds with each other.
+Media logic and journalism is at often at odds with each other.
 From a scientific perspective, no-one has been able to give us a clear answer about exactly how much media logic is influencing the ideal that is objective news reporting.
-As a professional PR adviser, I can open any newspaper and quickly become disheartened; most journalistic reporting isn’t at all objective by any measurement.
-And many fellow PR industry colleagues would agree.

 When pitching a news story, I’m obviously adamant about making sure that the story itself meets the typical criteria of newsworthiness.
 However, I’m equally concerned about whether or not the actual news medium will be willing to publish my story — especially from a business perspective.
 Will the story be cheap to produce?
 Would it be conflicting for the owners of the platform?
 And so on.

-There are various examples of why the traditional thinking around how media works that must be updated.
-For example:
+There are various examples of why the traditional thinking around how media works must be updated — or journalistic reporting will suffer.

 More importantly, is there such a thing as an “ideal” state for social networks?
 Services like Facebook and twitter are literally designed to enhance word-of-mouth mechanics, but can virality (effect) ever replace newsworthiness (idea) as an ideal?